oclif/oclif/README.md

 With oclif you can create 2 different CLI types, single and multi.

 Single CLIs are like `ls` or `cat`.
 They can accept arguments and flags.
-Single CLIs can [optionally be just be a single file](https://github.com/oclif/command).
+Single CLIs can [optionally be a single file](https://github.com/oclif/command).

 Multi CLIs are like `git` or `heroku`.
 They have subcommands that are themselves single CLIs.
 In the `package.json` there is a field `oclif.commands` that points to a directory.
 This directory contains all the subcommands for the CLI.
 For example, if you had a CLI called `mycli` with the commands `mycli create` and `mycli destroy`, you would have a project like the following: